Investigators with the California Department of Insurance (CDI) Fraud Division announced recent developments in these insurance fraud cases:

-·SACRAMENTO – Doyle E. Champlain, of Orangevale, was arrested without incident and booked into the Placer County Jail on five felony counts of insurance fraud and one felony count of attempted perjury.
-If convicted, Champlain could face up to five years in state prison and/or a maximum fine of $50,000.
+Tramane Jamar Johnson, 29, was arrested without incident and booked into the Sacramento County Jail on one felony count of insurance fraud.
+Bail was set at $10,000.
+If convicted, Johnson could face up to five years in state prison and/or a maximum fine of $50,000.
 The Sacramento County District Attorney’s Office is prosecuting the case.